 Restaurant Review: Gilley’s (Treasure Island — Las Vegas)

 This might be the worst restaurant on The Strip — including the hot dog hustler parked out in front of Pawn Stars 24/7.
 If there’s a more dire dive of disappointment in this city — I’ve yet to succumb to such culinary depths.
-Virtually everything about Gilley’s sucked — from the utterly flavorless incarceration masquerading as a main course, to the scatterbrained service staff which can generously be described as uninformed and indifferent to every customer necessity and desire.
+Virtually everything about Gilley’s sucked — from the utterly flavorless incarceration masquerading as the main course, to the scatterbrained service staff which can generously be described as uninformed and indifferent to every customer’s necessity and desire.
 Did I mention yet that I didn’t particularly care for the place?